laget-se/paco/README.md

 //
 {
   // 1.
 If a string, will be executed as a command
   // 2.
+If package.json includes a lint script, `npm run lint` will be executed
+  // 3.
+Skip
+  "lint": null,

+  // 1.
+If a string, will be executed as a command
+  // 2.
 If package.json includes a test script, `npm test` will be executed
   // 3.
 Skip
   "test": null,